Saratoga Race Course: The Graveyard of Champions

 American Pharoah in 2015

 After American Pharoah won the Triple Crown in 2015, rumors flew about whether or not the three-year-old would race at Saratoga.
-At the Travers Stakes on August 29, 2015, American Pharoah did race in front of a record crowd, finishing a close second to Keen Ice and cementing Saratoga's reputation as the "Graveyard of Champions".
+At the Travers Stakes on August 29, 2015, American Pharoah did race in front of a sellout crowd of 50,000, finishing a close second to Keen Ice and cementing Saratoga's reputation as the "Graveyard of Champions."

 Who will be next?